bifurcationkit/BifurcationKitDocs.jl/docs/src/index.md

 # BifurcationKit.jl

-This Julia package aims at performing **automatic bifurcation analysis** of possibly large dimensional equations F(u, λ)=0 where λ∈ℝ by taking advantage of iterative methods, dense / sparse formulation and specific hardwares (*e.g.* GPU).
+This Julia package aims at performing **automatic bifurcation analysis** of possibly large dimensional equations F(u, λ)=0 where λ is real by taking advantage of iterative methods, dense / sparse formulation and specific hardwares (*e.g.* GPU).

 It incorporates continuation algorithms (PALC, deflated continuation, ...) based on a Newton-Krylov method to correct the predictor step and a Matrix-Free/Dense/Sparse eigensolver is used to compute stability and bifurcation points.

 > Despite initial focus on large scale problems, the package can easily handle low dimensional problems.

-The package can also seek for periodic orbits of Cauchy problems by casting them into an equation $F(u,p)=0$ of high dimension. **It is by now, one of the only softwares which provides shooting methods AND methods based on finite differences or collocation to compute periodic orbits.**
+The package can also seek for periodic orbits of Cauchy problems . **It is by now, one of the only softwares which provides shooting methods and methods based on finite differences or collocation to compute periodic orbits.**

-Hence, large scale nonlinear problems and different hardwares are possible.
-The goal is to use Matrix Free methods on **GPU** (see [PDE example](@ref sh2dgpu) and [Periodic orbit example](@ref cgl)) or on a **cluster** to solve non linear PDE, nonlocal problems, compute sub-manifolds...
+Hence, it is possible to study large scale nonlinear problems on different hardwares.

 One design choice is that we try not to require `u` to be a subtype of an `AbstractArray` as this would forbid the use of spectral methods like the one from `ApproxFun.jl`.
 For now, our implementation does not allow this for all methods of the package.